braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_user_update.md

 ## Use case

-For example, if we want a group of users to be promoted to VIP members, we can select **VIP Member** as the attribute name, and enter `True` as the corresponding key value.
-Now, the users who enter this User Update step will have their VIP Member attribute updated to `True`.
+For example, if we want a group of users to be promoted to VIP members, select **VIP Member** as the attribute name, and enter `True` as the corresponding key value.
+So, the users who enter this User Update step will have their VIP Member attribute updated to `True`.

-![][3]{: style="max-width:80%;"}
+![][3]{: style="max-width:90%;"}

 ## Personalization features